Your landing page is the online face of your business. This article will make sure your business’ face is a smiling one.

 Creating a Landing Page that Converts using Wishpond’s Landing Page Tool

 3rd-Party Landing Page Apps like Wishpond’s make converting internet traffic simple and easy.
-A 3rd-part App will do the research for you, calling on years of optimization experience to create cutting-edge landing pages that work.
+A 3rd-part App will do the research for you, calling on years of optimization experience to give you landing page templates that work.

-Seamlessly integrate your landing pages with contests, email and Facebook Ads to maximize your ROI
+Seamlessly integrate your landing pages with contests, email and Facebook Ads to maximize your ROI.
+You could even create directly a Facebook landing page.

 We do your testing for you, constantly upgrading our templates as technology and optimization develops.